Celtics thrive on 3s, beat Heat 110-97 in Game 5 to extend East finals

+BOSTON (AP) — The Boston Celtics have looked elimination in the face four times this postseason and still haven’t blinked.

-BOSTON (AP) — Derrick White had 24 points, including six 3-pointers, and the Boston Celtics dominated the Miami Heat 110-97 on Thursday night in Game 5 to extend the Eastern Conference finals.
+Derrick White had 24 points, including six 3-pointers, and the Celtics dominated the Miami Heat 110-97 on Thursday night in Game 5 to extend the Eastern Conference finals.

 A day after the Florida Panthers punched the franchise’s first ticket to the Stanley Cup Finals since 1996, for the second straight game the Heat were denied a spot in the NBA Finals.

+“One game doesn’t lead to the next game,” Heat coach Erik Spoelstra said.
+“It just doesn’t matter.
+It’s about collectively preparing and putting together a great game.
+We’ll play much better on Saturday.
+That’s all we just have to focus on right now.”

 Duncan Robinson led the Heat with 18 points.
 Bam Adebayo added 16 points and eight rebounds.
-Jimmy Butler had 14 points, five rebounds and five assists but sat out the final 9:47 of the game.
+Butler had 14 points, five rebounds and five assists, but sat out the final 9:47 of the game.
 Caleb Martin finished with 14 points.

 It was Butler’s lowest-scoring game of the playoffs.
 He had 16 points in Game 3, a blowout win by Miami.